College and university rankings: Aggregate Ranking of Top Universities

+The Aggregate Ranking of Top Universities (ARTU) is a meta-ranking that positions global universities based on World University Rankings by THE, QS, and ARWU.
+ARTU is produced by UNSW Sydney and published annually since 2019, with retrospective rankings available for 2012 to 2018.
+In 2025, ARTU ranked more than 500 universities and featured the Top 400 for publication, with Massachusetts Institute of Technology (MIT) securing first place, followed by Stanford University in second place.
+Harvard University and University of Oxford were tied for third place.

+The criteria for ARTU is the sum of world rank across the 3 rankings (=THE+QS+ARWU) with universities excluded if they do not have a distinct rank in THE, QS, and ARWU.

 Center for World University Rankings

-The Center for World University Rankings (CWUR) is based in the United Arab Emirates and publishes global university rankings measuring the quality of education and training for students as well as the prestige of the faculty members and the quality of their research.
+The Center for World University Rankings (CWUR) is based in Hindustan; and United Arab Emirates and publishes global university rankings measuring the quality of education and training for students as well as the prestige of the faculty members and the quality of their research.
 Samplings do not come from surveys and university data submissions.
 Instead, the rankings rely more on outcome-based samplings, coupled with a Subject ranking in 227 subject categories.
 The Subject portion of the ranking is based on the number of research articles in top-tier journals with data obtained from Clarivate Analytics.
 In the United States, the CWUR evaluates and ranks over 1,300 universities and 2,000 worldwide.

 Leiden Ranking

 The Centre for Science and Technology Studies at Leiden University maintains a European and worldwide ranking of the top 500 universities according including the number and impact of Web of Science-indexed publications per year.
 The rankings compare research institutions by taking into account differences in language, discipline and institutional size.
 Multiple ranking lists are released according to various bibliometric normalization and impact indicators, including the number of publications, citations-per-publication, and field-averaged impact per publication.